ciceklab/ExactCN/README.md

-> The repository with processed samples, ground truth data, and CNV predictions for real and simulated datasets to reproduce the analyses in the paper can be found here: <a  href="https://doi.org/10.5281/zenodo.13997011"  target="_blank">**ExactCN results reproduction**</a>
+> The repository with processed samples, ground truth data, and CN estimations for real and simulated datasets to reproduce the analyses in the paper can be found here: <a  href="https://doi.org/10.5281/zenodo.17693515)"  target="_blank">**ExactCN results reproduction**</a>